bloomberg/memray/docs/live.rst

 .. code:: shell-session

-  $ memray3.9 run --live-remote application.py
+  $ memray run --live-remote application.py
-  Run 'memray3.9 live <port>' in another shell to see live results
+  Run 'memray live <port>' in another shell to see live results

 As you can see, Memray is now waiting on a connection to the live tracking server.
 You can now attach to the server using running the ``live`` command in a separate shell.